Close but no cigar

 Yes, they were.
 For a right answer, the response is "Give that man a cigar."

 I (in the U.S.) gather from reading that in the U.K. coconuts are or were used the same way.
-Eric Partridge, "a Dictionary of Catch Phrases," cites a saying "Give that gentleman a coconut."
+Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day cites a saying "Give that gentleman a coconut."